-When creating a new incoming or outgoing replication, you can use a vApp or virtual machine as a seed to avoid transferring large amounts of data over the network during the initial full synchronization.
+When creating a new incoming or outgoing replication, you can use a vApp or VM as a seed to avoid transferring large amounts of data over the network during the initial full synchronization.

-- Verify that the seed vApps or virtual machines exist in the target site.
+Verify that the seed vApps or VMs exist in the target site.

 - In a Web browser, navigate to the vSphere Client and log in as an administrator.